Wondering what the best tools for living with quadriplegia are? Adaptive equipment for spinal cord injury patients helps make daily living easier.

 All you have to do is position the jaw around the object you want to grab and then clamp the trigger to tighten its grip!

-If you do not have enough shoulder and arm strength, you will need to use a power wheelchair.
+If you do not have enough shoulder and arm strength, a power wheelchair can be extremely helpful.
 It moves at the touch of a button and can be controlled with a joystick.

 However, those that do have enough control over their arms should use a manual wheelchair so that they can build strength and prevent muscle atrophy.